kurrynacho/EMS-Project-Fall-2024/README.md

 #### Results for counties:
 **Testing on some counties: 10 fold Train-Test split with 14 day forecasts**
-(Averaged from the results in the _Final Results_ section of the _Testing_on_county_datasets_ Jupyter Notebook)
+(Averaged from the results in the _Final Results_ section of the _Testing_on_county_datasets_ Jupyter Notebook) (smoothing_arima_mult_120 means exponential smoothing prediction on trend and arima prediction on the remainder, using a multiplicative decomposition of the time series with a window size of 120 days for the trend extraction).
 | Model                                | Average_MSE   | Average_MAE   | Average_NMSE |
 |--------------------------------------|---------------|---------------|--------------|
 | smoothing_arima_mult_120             | 38908.484814  | 154.045702    | 0.396261     |